code4it-dev/c4it-hugo/content/article/2024/111-code-coverage-must-not-be-the-target/index.md

 This class covers two cases, both related to the `ForecastsByLocation` method of the Service.

-*Case 1*: when the location exists in the repository, this method must return the related info:
+*Case 1*: when the location exists in the repository, this method must return the related info.

 ```cs
 [Test]